 What social media channel interests you most and why?

 I still like Twitter.
 I’m intrigued by its constraint on words and characters, reducing ideas and messages to their most concentrated form.
 At its best it’s like a haiku, at its worst like a curse.

 What website do you check first every day?

 I could just ask Alexa, but usually bbc.com.
 I need my quick news (and coffee) fix when I wake up.

 Film or TV?

 I love film, but like most people probably I’m drifting more and more towards TV.
-As cinema becomes ever more adolescent, the best TV dramas are proving that at least one medium is still evolving and maturing.
+As mainstream cinema becomes ever more adolescent, the best TV dramas are proving that at least one medium is still evolving and maturing.

 Books or ebooks?